JayaPrakash1999/ProgramsByJp/README.md

 # ProgramsByJp
-These are the programs written by Jaya Prakash Reddy
+These are the programs written by Jaya Prakash Reddy in 'C' , 'JAVA' , 'PYTHON' Languages.